Communicate Effectively in Service with … Snapchat?

-The dealership service experience doesn’t end when the customer picks up their car from the cashier.
+The dealership service experience doesn’t end when the customer picks up their vehicle from the cashier.

 For the next three to six months, the service department needs to communicate with their client, ensuring their satisfaction and solidifying they return for their next maintenance appointment.